rhinobase/hono-rate-limiter/packages/cloudflare/README.md

 #### `namespace`

-The KV namespace to use.
-The value you set for <BINDING_NAME> will be used to reference this database in your Worker.
+The KV / Durable Object namespace to use.
+The value you set for <BINDING_NAME> will be used to reference this database / durable object in your Worker.

 #### `prefix`

-The text to prepend to the key in the KV namespace.
+The text to prepend to the key in the KV / Durable Object namespace.

 Defaults to `hrl:`.